richardr1126/research-pod-api/k8s/README.md

 ## Verify Your Setup

-After running any of the setup options above:
+After running any of the cloud setup options:

 1. Check pod status:
 ```bash